PLPAcademy/day-3-assignment-Anilla-Wambui/README.md

 B) To secure your MySQL installation with a super-secret password

 How do you begin managing your database after installing MySQL?
-B) Launch MySQL Workbench and connect to your MySQL Server
+B) Launch MySQL Workbench and connect to your MySQL Server.